Halis Duraki

 My setup contains dualscreen (2x) Lenovo-p27h External 2K Displays that I usually replace with my 12.9’ iPad Pro (5th Gen) when I’m on the move.

-When I’m on the move, I prefer using my 12.9 iPad Pro (5th Gen) with Magic Keyboard Folio, in combination with my iPhone 11 Max Pro (1TB) and my Apple Watch Ultra which I absolutely love to bring on my holiday trips and hikings.
+When I’m on the move, I prefer using my 12.9 iPad Pro (5th Gen) with Magic Keyboard Folio, in combination with my iPhone 16 Pro, alongside my Apple Watch Ultra which I absolutely love to bring during my holiday trips and other business travels.

 Software